AayushSomvanshi/Skillink/README.md

 # Skillink 🎯

+Match.
+Swap.
+Learn.
+Grow.
+Skillink helps you connect with people offering the skills you want, and wanting the skills you offer.

-Skillink is a lightweight skill-swapping platform where users can register, offer their skills, request others', and grow together — all powered by Flask.
+Skillink is a lightweight skill-swapping platform where users can register, offer their skills, request others', and grow together.